ThinkWard-Ltd/edg-bridge/readme.md

 ### Start Relayer / Relayer Service

 After setting up the relayer, you can run `yarn start-relayer`.
-Alternatively, you can run the relayer in a Docker container,  `yarn run-docker`.
+Alternatively, you can run the relayer in a Docker container,  `yarn start-relayer -e docker`.
 The container restarts itself if it incurs any errors.

 If prompted for password, enter your system user password.